Cheapest online supermarkets 2022

 Food shopping online has plenty of benefits.
-For starters, you don't need to lift your bum off the sofa to wander the supermarket aisles.
+For starters, you don't need to get off the sofa to wander the supermarket aisles.
 And, you can even do your entire week's shopping at home in your pyjamas.
 Bliss.

 Comfort aside, online supermarket shopping can also help you save money on food as you should be less likely to impulse buy unnecessary things.
 And, with a couple of these tips, you can actually get food online for free.

-Read on to find out which are the best supermarkets to do your online shopping.
+Read on to find out which are the best and cheapest online supermarkets.

 What’s in this guide?